 In order to create pro-environmental behavior, a positive attitude is necessary for two reasons.
-First, we presented the positive relationship between positive attitudes and pro-environmental behavior—a finding that is consistent with many studies (Varoglu et al., 2018; Paço & Lavrador, 2017; Mtutu & Thondhlana, 2016; Geiger et al., 2018; Liefländer & Bogner, 2018).
+First, we presented the positive relationship between positive attitudes and pro-environmental behavior—a finding that is consistent with many studies (24, 36–39).
 Second, because attitudes are partially mediated by knowledge level and pro-environmental behavior and because a high level of knowledge is not necessarily enough to predict pro-environmental behavior, we are led to conclude that positive attitudes improve behavior.
-Yet, raising the level of knowledge is easier and more practical than affecting attitudes, so it is important not to abandon education (Janmaimool & Khajohnmanee, 2019).
+However, raising the level of knowledge is easier and more practical than influencing attitudes, so it is important to continue education (17).
 It is likely that a significant proportion of the population does not know how to adopt pro-environmental behavior or is lacking the element of personal interest in environmental behavior.
-In addition, pro-environmental behavior involves understanding the implications of long-term climate change, a challenge that is a barrier for the population in the process of changing attitudes and adopting pro-environmental behavior (Yu et al., 2018).
-Another possible reason is that pro-environmental behavior is sometimes a consequence of the possibilities available to individual.
-For example, recycling behavior, is possible only where a recycling infrastructure exists (e.g., availability of recycling bins).
-The same for preferring public transportation over private car - if the public transport in not available the decision to use private car is not a matter of lack of alternative.
+In addition, pro-environmental behavior involves understanding the implications of long-term climate change, a challenge that is a barrier for the population in the process of changing attitudes and adopting pro-environmental behavior (40).
+Another possible reason is that pro-environmental behavior is sometimes a consequence of the possibilities available to an individual.
+For example, recycling behavior is only possible when recycling infrastructure exists (e.g., availability of recycling bins).
+The same is true for preferring public transportation over private cars; if public transportation is not available, the decision to use a private car is not a matter of lack of an alternative.

-We can summarize by saying that environmental behavior is a function of increasing the individual's knowledge and attitudes.
+We can summarize by saying that environmental behavior is a function of increasing an individual’s knowledge and attitudes.
 Nevertheless, the study shows that there is sometimes a gap between attitudes and behavior.
-Pro-environmental behavior involves a conflict between the individual's immediate need and the long-term environmental interest.
+Pro-environmental behavior involves conflict between the individual’s immediate needs and long-term environmental interests.
 Preferring the present over the future is a classic sustainability problem.

 Limitations